wolfie-tools-frontend/wolfie-tools-frontend-api/README.md

 ## Set Up

-Note: We will be using npm

 1. In the terminal, navigate to the directory of the React web app you are creating

-2. Then type, `npm install wt-frontend`
+2. Then type `npm install wt-frontend`

 3. Change your .css files to .scss and put the following code at the top of the .scss file: